Are there any circumstances where a minimum price may be set for the shares in a target company?

 A statutory minimum price applies in case of the acquisition of a public company limited by shares (Nyrt.) via a public takeover bid.
 In such cases, the price offered in the public takeover bid must reach the statutory minimum price, i.e. the highest of the prices calculated based on the factors set out in the Capital Market.
 Also, when counter-offer(s) are made in a compulsory public takeover proceedings, the price offered in each subsequent counter-offer must be 5% higher than the price specified in the original compulsory public takeover bid or in the directly preceding counter-offer.

-In addition to the above statutory requirements applicable to public companies, minimum prices may be set out in shareholders’.
-This may especially be the case where the acquisition is based on the exercise of drag-along rights, tag-along rights or call options.
+In addition to the above statutory requirements applicable to public companies, minimum prices may be set out in shareholders’ agreements.
+This may especially be the case where the acquisition is based on the exercise of drag-along rights, tag-along rights or call options or put options.

 Otherwise, the parties to the deal are free to agree on any price: no minimum or maximum price is set forth by law.
-However, if a party discovers that there was a gross disparity between the value of the shares and the price, the aggrieved party may contest the deal on the grounds of gross disparity in value based on the Hungarian Civil Code.19.
-Is it possible for target companies to provide financial assistance?
+However, if a party discovers that there was a gross disparity between the value of the shares and the price, the aggrieved party may contest the deal on the grounds of gross disparity in value based on the Hungarian Civil Code.